CapreomycinOther Names: Capastat, Capastat Sulfate, capreomycin sulfate Drug Class: Opportunistic Infections and Coinfections

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Capastat® Sulfate, Capreomycin for Injection, USP, is available in:
+Capastat® Sulfate, Capreomycin for Injection, USP is a white to off-white lyophilized plug available in:

 In addition to renal and cranial nerve VIII toxicity demonstrated in animal toxicology studies, cataracts developed in 2 dogs on doses of 62 mg/kg and 100 mg/kg for prolonged periods.